 50. Use CTA colors that pop against your site’s color palette

 Your CTA needs to grab your visitors’ attention, so make sure the colors you use for your CTA pop against the color palette you’ve selected for the rest of your site.
-You’ll want to select colors that a bright and engaging, but not off-putting.
+You’ll want to select colors that are bright and engaging, but not off-putting.
 Try testing different color options against one another to determine which colors are the most effective and drive the most conversions.

 51. Images rather than text only